-Pursuant to the terms of the Company's 2010 Stock Incentive Plan and the applicable award agreements, all restrictions imposed on shares of restricted stock lapse upon the occurrence of a "change in control," as defined in the plan.
+(1) Pursuant to the terms of the Company's stock incentive plans and the applicable award agreements, upon the occurrence of a "change in control," as defined in the plans, the vesting of all options granted under the plans will accelerate and all restrictions imposed on shares of restricted stock will lapse.

-(3) Mr. Daniel is not party to an Employment Continuity Agreement.
+(2) Mr. Daniel is not party to an Employment Continuity Agreement.
 Upon a termination of his employment for reasons other than cause, death or disability, whether or not following a change of control, he would be entitled to receive benefits under the Severance Program or any other severance arrangement in effect at that time.